 Centre took five decades to realise ‘mistake’ of banning government staff from joining RSS: MP HC

-The High Court questioned why the Rashtriya Swayamsevak Sangh’s activities ‘as a whole’ were treated as ‘communal or anti-secular’ in the 1960s.
+The High Court asked why the Rashtriya Swayamsevak Sangh’s activities ‘as a whole’ were treated as ‘communal or anti-secular’ in the 1960s.

 It took the Centre five decades “to realise its mistake” in banning government employees from joining the “internationally renowned” Rashtriya Swayamsevak Sangh, said the Madhya Pradesh High Court on Thursday, The Hindu reported.